Can You Freeze Masa for Tamales

 Mexican Tamales

-Tamales are made with a corn dough called masa, which is spread on a corn husk or banana leaf and is then filled with a variety of savory or sweet fillings before being wrapped and steamed until cooked through.
+Tamales are made with a corn dough called masa, spread onto a corn husk or banana leaf, filled with savory or sweet ingredients, then wrapped and steamed until cooked through.

 💡Make sure to check out my Tamales Made Meatless cookbook as well as all of the tamales recipes and tips already on the blog.